lifebit-ai/cloudos-cli/README.md

 CloudOS job functionality: run and check jobs in CloudOS.

+Executing status...
 	Your current job status is: running

-To further check your job status you can either go to https://cloudos.lifebit.ai/app/jobs/61377b8631de9201a5befc31 or repeat the command you just used.
+	To further check your job status you can either go to https://cloudos.lifebit.ai/app/jobs/6138ec6e31de9201a5bf3786 or repeat the command you just used.
 ```

 And eventually, if everything went correctly: